jimburton/sudoku/README.md

 This runs `ghci` with all the right dependencies loaded.
 Now you can make changes to the code in an editor and enter `:r` in the REPL to reload the program and test your work.

-**To avoid being accused of plagiarism, do no make your solutions available online.
+**To avoid being accused of plagiarism, do not make your solutions available online.
 If you use github or any similar service, make sure the repository is private.**

 ## Hints